Learning from Our Biological Egoism to Develop a "Thick Skin"

 Even little kids, whose impressions of life are too confusing due to their innate sensitivities may attract all kinds of sicknesses, as their personality ego attached to the outside life sends those confusing signals to their cellular ego.

 I saw those chronic complainers getting all kinds of reasons to complain, as their physiology with cellular ego was echoing their meek attitude and reactiveness to life.
-Now, thinking back about those survivors of concentration camps and WW2 veterans, the old saying comes to mind, making even more sense than before: "Whatever doesn't kill you - it makes you stronger".
+Now, thinking back about those survivors of concentration camps and WW2 veterans, the old saying comes to mind, making even more sense than before: "Whatever doesn't kill you---makes you stronger".
 How true!

 Can We All Train It?